Our Team

 Learn More & Contact

-Jenny is a planner and urban designer and has recently returned from Afghanistan where she worked for the UN delivering a program facilitating community inspired improvements to the built and social environments for women, children and people living with disabilities in Afghan cities.
+Jenny is a planner and urban designer and prior to working at CCA had been located in Afghanistan where she worked for the UN delivering a program facilitating community inspired improvements to the built and social environments for women, children and people living with disabilities in Afghan cities.

 Before this Jenny has worked with our Member council with Waratah-Wynyard Council on their settlement strategy, and before that she was a private consultant, member of the ministerial advisory panel on transport in Victoria and a lecturer at several universities in Victoria.